 Employment Code para 11.6 says that the worker must work wholly or partly for the principal, even if they also work for their employer, but does not need to be under the managerial power or control of the principal.

-Camden LBC v Pegg (link to bailii.org), Employment Appeal Tribunal (EAT), April 2012
+Camden LBC v Pegg (bailii.org), Employment Appeal Tribunal (EAT), April 2012

 The claimant worked at Camden Council as a school travel planning officer.
 Her contractual relationship was with an employment agency, BBT.
 The relevant document said that no contract existed between her and BBT between assignments, and that she was not obliged to accept any assignment which was offered to her, but if she did, she must accept the direct supervision and control of any responsible person in the client’s organisation.
 In practice, the claimant became fully integrated with Camden Council’s team.